 Waters.
 Chet Atkins called Pat one of the greatest fingerpickers in the world today; Leo Kottke called his playing "haunting."

-styles.
 From the syncopated stumbling bass of Blind Blake to the sophisticated country alternating bass of Chet Atkins.
-From a swing jazz accompaniment
+From a swing jazz accompaniment to

 There's lots of enjoyable and challenging guitar ideas that Pat explains and teaches phrase by phrase, followed by the arrangement played slowly on a split screen so that you can carefully study both his left and right hands.
 A detailed PDF tab/music booklet of the arrangements can be found on the DVD.